-Africa is another longtime booth in World Showcase that returns for the 2019 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money or Disney Dining Plan credits.
+Kenya is another Global Marketplace in World Showcase during the 2022 Epcot International Food & Wine Festival at Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

-Epcot and Africa actually have an interesting and somewhat sad history together.
+Kenya replaces the Africa food booth, quite literally.
+It’s the exact same structure, just with a different marquee and modified menu.
 While this booth has been around since almost the beginning of the Epcot Food & Wine Festival, Africa was actually supposed to have a permanent presence in World Showcase.
 The Equatorial Africa pavilion was supposed to be ‘coming soon’ to EPCOT Center’s World Showcase, and was so far along that it wasn’t just announced by Walt Disney World, it was heavily promoted in media.

 In fairness, the lack of a presence in Epcot did open the door for a larger Africa area in Disney’s Animal Kingdom, as well as representation in Animal Kingdom Lodge.
 Thanks to dining options like Tusker House, Boma, Jiko, Sanaa, and the Mara, Walt Disney World guests have a lot of exposure to authentic African cuisine.

-Here’s the menu for the Africa Global Marketplace:
+Here’s the menu for the Kenya Global Marketplace:

-Kenyan Coffee Barbecue Beef Tenderloin with Sweet Potato and Corn Mealie Pap and Kachumbari Slaw
+Kenyan Coffee Barbecue Beef Tenderloin with Sweet Potato & Corn Mealie Pap and Kachumbari Slaw (gluten/wheat-friendly)

 Piri Piri Skewered Shrimp with Citrus-scented Couscous

-Now our photos and reviews of each item from this Global Marketplace at the 2019 Epcot International Food & Wine Festival…
+We’ll update the reviews below once the Kenya food booth opens.
+Now our photos and reviews of each item from this Global Marketplace during last year’s EPCOT International Food & Wine Festival…

 Kenyan Coffee Barbecue Beef Tenderloin with Sweet Potato and Corn Mealie Pap and Kachumbari Slaw ($5.75) – The coffee rub here gives this both an interesting texture and flavor–making it almost, oddly reminiscent of lamb.